rondlite/reaction-docs/.github/ISSUE_TEMPLATE/docs-request.md

 ---
 name: Docs request
-about: Request documentation for Reaction
+about: Request documentation for Demand

 ---